A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Trade Day applies a 50%/50% split on buffer zone withdrawals until the buffer clears.

-Overall, Alpha Futures scores higher (67 vs 62) on our trader-friendliness index.
-Key advantages: lower starting cost, more forgiving drawdown rules, more lenient consistency rules.
-That said, Trade Day wins on faster path to funded.
+Overall, Alpha Futures scores higher (67 vs 59) on our trader-friendliness index.
+Key advantages: more forgiving drawdown rules, fewer trading restrictions, more lenient consistency rules.
+That said, Trade Day wins on lower starting cost, faster path to funded, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.